nghin/vacsf.org.mm/src/_posts/articles/2017-09-21-Repentance-From-Dead-Works.md

 The elementary teachings keep Christians from maturing in their faith.
 Instead of fixing their eyes on Christ, they keep the believers fixated on themselves, their sins and the never-ending state of guilt expressed in repentance&mdash;of course, I'm not talking about the repentance that brought them to Christ, but about the repentance the average Christians equate with remorse, with feeling sorry for their sinful actions&mdash;.

+Finally, Hebrews 6:1 tells us to no longer build our faith on the foundation of *"repentance from dead works,"* which means to no longer make sins and repentance the focal point of our ministries, our sermons, our Sunday School studies, and many other means of teaching.
+Only then can we move on to maturity.

-Live in this truth: *"their sins I will remember no longer."* If God had said so, and you believed it, then don't parade your sins before Him anymore.
+Live in this truth, and teach it to your congregation: *"their sins I will remember no longer."* If God had said so, and you believed it, then don't parade your sins before Him anymore.

 {% include bible-study/bible-study-footer %}